Naman-Pal/SIHMON/ReportMechanicsandStructureChecklist.md

 - [x] 16.
 Is the same voice (I, one, person, etc.) used consistently throughout the Technology Report?
-     *we is used throughout, indicating our group effort*
+     *'we' is used throughout, indicating our group effort*

 - [x] 17.
 Do the grammar and punctuation follow normally accepted rules of use?

 - [x] 18.
 Are thoughts and illustrations/diagrams/charts that do not belong to the writer properly identified and footnoted in the text?

+- Workload distribution: The hardware and software specifics were mainly done by Eshan Salwan.
-- Workload distribution: The report is primarily done by Naman Pal.
-The research and references part was a combined effort of Naman and Zoyeba.
-The hardware and software specifics were mainly done by Eshan Salwan.
+- The report is primarily done by Naman Pal.
+The research and references part was a combined effort of the whole team, as everyone researched their components.
+Each group member also did the hardware for their respective sensors and PCB design.
+The combined PCB was mainly designed by Naman Pal.
+The documentation and report parts and the reports were handled mainly by Naman Pal.
+The poster draft was made by Satinder Kaur.
+The Android app and the Firebase specifics were mainly done by Eshan Salwan and Zoyeba Mahbub.

 # Appendices